-Metal-on-Metal Hip Implant Attorney Columbia
+Metal-on-Metal Hip Implant Attorney Fulton

 The ASR acetabular cup – a component of hip implants – manufactured by DePuy, stayed on the market for only five years.
 During its time on the market, doctors used 90,000 ASR cups to replace hips for patients.
 It was only after hundreds of reports of failure and loosening of the ASR cup, warnings by well-known physicians, and an increasing number of lawsuits that DePuy consented to recall its defective product on August 26, 2010.